Sadness is a beast that can easily consume you if you allow it…

 In the last moment before impact, I remember that it was so quiet I could hear myself think one last thought, “Good, I wanted this.”

-I came to, my airbags deployed, my face feeling like it was broken but I came to and was alive.
+I came to with my airbags deployed and my face feeling like it was broken… but I came to, and I was still alive.
 I remember moving my legs and arms to make sure they were there and functional then finding my cell phone which got launched to the ground and calling emergency services.
 I had to kick my door open as I fell out of my car onto the street, got up and stumbled toward the other vehicle to make sure they were alright.
 I heard screaming from the other vehicle and I felt dread as I approached.
 I saw a mother holding her screaming child telling her everything was alright and to calm down.
 I requested an ambulance for the other driver whom said his back was in pain.
 After letting them know that the ambulance was on the way, I went to the sidewalk, sat down on the snowy cement and I cried.
 I cried from happiness that the other family was alright, and I cried because I was happy I was still alive.

-Looking back, I died that day.
-Much like motivational speakers preach about the Caterpillar dying and being reborn as a butterfly, I died the day I crashed and I was reborn wanting to live for the first time.
-My life still had many complications that I was going to need to figure out, but I wanted to figure them out because I believed that there was something better for me and there was and its turning out that there always is.
+Looking back, I think I died that day.
+Much like how motivational speakers preach about the caterpillar dying and being reborn as a butterfly, I think I died the day I crashed and I was reborn wanting to live for the first time.
+My life still had many complications that I was going to need to figure out, but I wanted to figure them out because I believed that there was something better for me.

 For anyone who does struggle with depression or suicide, my only thoughts are that it does get better, but you have to stop being consumed by the sadness.
 It is tough, but there are people out there that can help.
-I wish I had spoken to someone, perhaps they would have been able to help and I wouldn’t have spiraled into the situation that I put myself in where I felt so backed into a corner that I had no way out.
-I was lucky, and my life went on and I can truly say that I enjoy every bit of it including the hardship and adversity.
-The challenges in life are what make it interesting and help to build you and mold you into something stronger and honestly there is no challenge that is insurmountable.
+I wish I had spoken to someone, perhaps they would have been able to help and I wouldn’t have spiraled into the situation that I put myself in, where I felt so backed into a corner that I had no way out.
+I was lucky, and my life goes on and I can truly say that I enjoy every bit of it including the hardship and adversity now.
+The challenges in life are what make it interesting and help to build you and mold you into something stronger and I now feel like there is no challenge that is insurmountable.